 For additional security matters regarding IT, refer to Chapter 17, Information Technology and Security.

 220.127.116.11.1 Any person who is aware of unauthorized disclosure of personal information or other security problems related to personal information must immediately report to the department head and the CISO.

 18.104.22.168.2 Department heads are responsible for taking all necessary measures to prevent any harm/damage from an unauthorized disclosure and for making a report on the incident to the Secretary General and ensuring the CISO has been informed at the time of discovery.

 22.214.171.124.3 The CISO is responsible for making a report to the President and analyzing the factors resulting in the incident and recommend necessary measures to prevent further recurrence in collaboration with the CIO and other relevant employees.

 126.96.36.199.4 Unauthorized disclosures must be made public if warranted by an examination of the nature and impact of the incident, the measures implemented to prevent reoccurrence, and responses to persons whose personal information was involved.

 The Personal Information Protection Act confers a right of access to personal information so that individuals can find out what personal information the University holds about them and check that it is accurate, up to date, and relevant to a function of the University.

 All requests for disclosure, correction, and suspension of use are received and processed in accordance with the applicable provisions of the Act.

-126.96.36.199.1 The COO is responsible for handling any requests regarding personal information in close cooperation with Legal Counsel.
+188.8.131.52.1 The Secretary General is responsible for handling any requests regarding personal information in close cooperation with Legal Counsel.
 The requests are handled based on the same procedure specified for the information disclosure requests.

 Handlings of Specific Personal Information are stipulated in “OIST Regulations on Handling Individual Numbers and Specific Personal Information.”